NumPy Poisson Distribution

 Definition of Poisson Distribution

-• Number of occurrences (k): Refers to the specific number of events we want to estimate the probability for.
+• Number of occurrences (k): This refers to the specific number of events we want to estimate the probability for.
 It can take any non-negative integer value.
 The probability of k events occurring is estimated using the Poisson probability mass function, which calculates the probability of observing k events given the rate parameter λ.

 Use Cases for Poisson Distribution in Real-World Scenarios

 • Traffic Accidents: Analyzing the number of accidents occurring on a specific stretch of road within a given time period.
 Traffic engineers can utilize the Poisson distribution to determine the average rate of accidents and estimate the probability of a certain number of accidents happening in a day or a week.
-This information can be used for designing safer road infrastructure and implementing appropriate traffic management measures.

 • Natural Disasters: Estimating the number of earthquakes in a specific region over a period.
 By using historical data, geologists can use the Poisson distribution to predict the likelihood of a certain number of earthquakes occurring within a given time frame.